Montreal, We're Taking This Offline — I'm Now a Circle Community Lead

 Here's what being part of Circle Montreal gets you.

-The in-person meetups are where things get fun.
+• In-person meetups: Where things get (even more) fun.
 Events around the city, starting with the one on May 2 (more on that in approximately twelve seconds).

-This is open to all Circle members in the Montreal area at the Silver level and up.
-Not sure of your tier?
-Check your Circle dashboard.
+This is open to all Circle members in the Montreal area.
 Not in Circle yet?
-Signing up is free and this is a pretty good reason to finally do it.
+Signing up is free and this is a pretty good reason to do it.

 Come Hang With Us on May 2